 The operations, exploration and development projects of the Company require licenses and permits from various governmental authorities to exploit and expand its properties, and the process for obtaining and renewing licenses and permits from governmental authorities often takes an extended period of time and is subject to numerous delays, costs and uncertainties.
-Any unexpected delays or costs or failure to obtain such licenses or permits associated with the permitting process could delay or prevent the development of the Côté Gold, Boto or other development project or impede the operation of the mines, which could adversely impact the Company's operations, profitability and financial results.
+Any unexpected delays or costs or failure to obtain such licenses or permits associated with the permitting process could delay or prevent the construction of the Côté Gold Project, development of the Boto Gold Project and other development projects or impede the operation of the existing mines, which could adversely impact the Company's operations, profitability and financial results.